 An outstanding voice cast elevates this silly, benign comedy.

-Louis CK as the lead terrier Max, and Jenny Slate as his lovesick neighbor Pomeranian Gidget are standouts.
+Standouts: Louis CK as the lead terrier Max, and Jenny Slate as his lovesick neighbor Pomeranian Gidget.
 Kevin Hart is good as a manic rabbit / Che Guevara-style radical revolutionary, and Lake Bell nails the sociopathic cat Chloe.
-I also loved Dana Carvey resurrecting his hilarious old-man voice he used to use on SNL- now Carvey's over 60 and the voice sounds even better!
+I also loved Dana Carvey resurrecting his hilarious old-man voice from his SNL heyday- now Carvey's over 60 and the voice sounds even better!
 Oooh, I almost forgot Steve Coogan as a demented alley cat.

 It's not Pixar-level brilliant, but it's a lot sillier and more carefree than a potentially heartbreaking movie like Finding Dory.
 The Secret Lives of Pets really captures the personality quirks we associate with these animals.